How it all started: discovering Canvas with Movement

 It was interesting.
 It added texture and a unique look to my basic dining room.
 It felt warm and inviting.
 I couldn’t stop looking at the way the dye layers faded into each other so effortlessly, creating a peaceful and organic feel.
 From the wooden dowel at the top, the fibers hung down at various lengths and the line that the strands created at the bottom of the piece was unstructured and so natural.
 With an overall dimension of 6 feet wide and 4 feet tall, this was a large statement piece that was unlike anything I had ever seen.

 His complements began and he wanted to me to make another one for our bedroom.
-I was completely flattered that he appreciated my vision.
+I was flattered and excited that he appreciated my vision.
 I felt that this addition to our plain dining room had suddenly opened a door of creativity that was just waiting to be explored.
 I decided to build another “canvas with movement” piece and thousands of tapestries later I am so grateful for that big, white, plain wall and often find myself searching for more blank walls to be inspired by.